‘…a pianist of world class…due to his intelligent understanding of the meaning

 SCHUBERT / BRAHMS

-In mid-October Gusztáv gave a recital of Brahms (6 pieces from Op.76) and Schubert (Sonata in B flat D960 and Impromptu in A flat D935/2) at St Mary’s Perivale, West London.
+In October 2022 Gusztáv gave a recital of Brahms (6 pieces from Op.76) and Schubert (Sonata in B flat D960 and Impromptu in A flat D935/2) at St Mary’s Perivale, West London.
 The performance was recorded live and is available to listen to online here.

 ________________________